-By 1890, the Industrial Revolution had fully reshaped American and European society.
+By 1890, the Industrial Revolution had thoroughly reshaped American and European society.
 It was a decade when factory workers fought for better working conditions while the middle classes bought their first automobiles.
-Bicycles were a craze and silent black and white motion pictures were playing in newly minted theaters.
-Dedicated backyard dreamers, in both America and Europe, were even on the precipice of inventing the flying machine.
+Bicycles were a craze, and silent black and white motion pictures were playing in newly minted theaters.
+Dedicated backyard dreamers in both America and Europe were even on the precipice of inventing the flying machine.

 Art Nouveau buttons often take their subjects from nature, creating stylized depictions of leaves, flowers, and insects with serpentine lines and asymmetrical forms.

 Art Nouveau-styled buttons were popular in turn of the century fashions and widely manufactured in Europe and America.
-They were made with all of the popular button materials of the day however, the most beautiful and eagerly collected were made with sterling silver, French champlevé enamel, etched and gilded ocean pearl, and hand-pressed turquoise Czech glass buttons.
+They were made with all of the famous button materials of the day; however, the most beautiful and eagerly collected were created with sterling silver, French champlevé enamel, etched and gilded ocean pearl, and hand-pressed turquoise Czech glass buttons.

 A grouping of French champlevé enamel Art Nouveau buttons from our collection.